THarmse/End_of_Module_Assignment_MySQL_and_API/README.md

 ## Create Service Account
-1. Open api_to_mysql_ServiceAccount.sql from the "database scripts/Create Scripts" folder
+1. Open the file in the "database scripts/Create Scripts" folder api_to_mysql_ServiceAccount.sql
 2. Execute this script in MySQL Workbench to create the "API" Service Account
 3. Ensure that db.config.js is in line with this script Username/Password, should you opt to change the password [Set Up](#set-up)